FalkorDB/docs/operation/replication.md

 # Connect to the replica
 docker exec -it falkordb-replica1 /bin/bash
-redis-cli graph.query mygraph "MATCH (n) return n"
+redis-cli graph.ro_query mygraph "MATCH (n) return n"
 # Output should be:
 # 1) 1) "n"
 # 2) 1) 1) 1) 1) "id"